rajinthss/rajinthss.github.io/index.md

 # About Me

-I am a recent mechanical engineering graduate of the University of Peradeniya, Sri Lanka, with an aim of pursuing higher studies.
+Hello there!
+I am a recent mechanical engineering graduate of the University of Peradeniya, Sri Lanka.
+Currently I am working as a temporary instructor at my alma mater with an aim of pursuing higher studies.
 My research interests span fluid dynamics, control systems and artificial intelligence.

 # Education